goletaworks/BbScripting/README.md

 A Blackboard Learn building block for testing Blackboard APIs.
+It provides a provides a script engine selector, a simple text area for entering code, and an output area.

+**WARNING**: not for production use!

 ## Building BbScripting ##
 To build, your Maven repository must include two jars from your <blackboard>`/systemlib` directory.
 See the POM file for more information.